-The Department of Physical Education offers courses to the B.A and B.Sc (Hons) and B.A and BSc.
+The Department of Physical Education offers courses to the B.A. and B.Sc.
+(Hons), and B.A. and B.Sc.
 Programme students.
-The department is an integral part of the college and is an attestation to its commitments to the intellectual as well as physical growth and well being of its pupils.
-Beginning from an Introduction to Physical Education in Contemporary India and Health Education in Anatomy, to helping students to develop a career out of Athletics in such fields as Sports Journalism and Sports Industry & Marketing, the department offers varied courses to all three years' students (the details of the courses offered could be found on the University website).
+The Department is an integral part of the College and is an attestation to its commitments to both the intellectual as well as physical growth of its pupils.
+Beginning from an Introduction to Physical Education in Contemporary India, and Health Education in Anatomy, to helping students to develop a career out of Athletics in fields, such as Sports Journalism and Sports Industry & Marketing, the Department offers varied courses to all three years' students (Kindly find the details of the courses offered on the Delhi University website).

-The department encourages athletic excellence amongst its students who, as teams, compete in various competitions including Delhi University games, All India University Games, and in various International Games.
+The Department encourages athletic excellence amongst its students who, as teams, compete in various competitions including Delhi University games, All India University Games, and in various international games.
 The Sports-Merit Students, as well as the general students who form a large proportion of the college teams, have gone onto not only captaining the National Teams at Commonwealth Games, Asian Games and the Olympics but also participating in multiple World Championships in various items.
 The College also has a long distinction of fetching awards and trophies such as the Arjuna Award, Rajiv Gandhi Khel Ratna and the Padmashree.
-Some of the events at which our teams have won championships include Shooting (Pistol) - Men and Women, Shooting (Rifle) - Men and Women, Swimming - Men and Women, Basketball - Men and Women, Table Tennis - Men and Women, Football - Men, Squash - Men, Cricket - Men, and Lawn Tennis - Men and Women.
+Some of the events at which our teams have won championships include Shooting (Pistol) - Men and Women, Shooting (Rifle) - Men and Women, Swimming - Men and Women, Basketball - Men and Women, Table Tennis - Men and Women, Football - Men, Squash - Men, Cricket - Men, and Lawn Tennis - Men and Women